foundry-rs/foundry/chisel/README.md

 =============
 General
         !help | !h - Display all commands
+        !exec <command> [args] | !e <command> [args] - Execute a shell command and print the output

 Session
-        !clear | !c - Clear current session source !source | !so - Display the source code of the current session !save [id] | !s [id] - Save the current session to cache !load <id> | !l <id> - Load a previous session ID from cache !list - List all cached sessions
-        !clearcache - Clear the chisel cache of all stored sessions !export - Export the current session source to a script file !fetch <addr> <name> - Fetch the interface of a verified contract on Etherscan
+        !clear | !c - Clear current session source !source | !so - Display the source code of the current session !save [id] | !s [id] - Save the current session to cache !load <id> | !l <id> - Load a previous session ID from cache !list | !ls - List all cached sessions !clearcache | !cc - Clear the chisel cache of all stored sessions !export | !ex - Export the current session source to a script file !fetch <addr> <name> | !fe <addr> <name> - Fetch the interface of a verified contract on Etherscan

 Environment
         !fork <url> | !f <url> - Fork an RPC for the current session.
 Supply 0 arguments to return to a local network !traces | !t - Enable / disable traces for the current session

 Debug
-        !memdump - Dump the raw memory of the current state !stackdump - Dump the raw stack of the current state
+        !memdump | !md - Dump the raw memory of the current state !stackdump | !sd - Dump the raw stack of the current state
 ```

 ### Cache Session